DataDog/hiring-engineers/walkthrough.md

 Click on the **Next** button to continue.

 ## Add some Tags
-"Tags are a way of adding dimensions to Datadog telemetries so they can be filtered, aggregated, and compared in Datadog visualizations."
+Tags are a way of adding dimensions to Datadog telemetries so they can be filtered, aggregated, and compared in Datadog visualizations.

 [https://docs.datadoghq.com/getting_started/tagging/](https://docs.datadoghq.com/getting_started/tagging/)